hdelva/fosite/thesis/report.md

 ##### Tools

 Not a single other programming language comes close to having as many external tools as C (and by extension C++).
 Many developers heavily depend on these tools in their usual workflow.
-One of the most established ones are the ones in Valgrind.
+One of the most established toolsets are the ones in Valgrind.

 Valgrind is a suite of dynamic analysis tools, the most famous of which is Memcheck.
-Memory related bugs are some of the hardest to track down because because they're ultimately undefined behavior.
+Memory related bugs are some of the hardest to track down because they're ultimately undefined behavior.
 For example, using a memory location after freeing might not always crash the program.
 There's an informal term for bugs like these: _heisenbugs_.
 Something might go wrong but when you try to isolate the cause everything seems to be just fine.
 Especially since Address Space Layout Randomization (ASLR) tends to be disabled during debugging but not during normal execution.

 This is where Memcheck comes into play.
 It analyses the program during regular execution and keeps track of what happens to the memory.
 This way it can notice memory related bugs such as use-after-free and report them back to the developer.
 Unfortunately it's not a perfect solution.
 There can be false positives as well as false negatives, and it is quite incompatible with some libraries such as OpenMPI @mpi.

 A lot of companies rely on analysis tools to manage their large C projects, and when there's demand in a market, the supply will follow.
 There's an impressive amount of commercial analysis tools available.
 Coverity is one of the most established ones.

-Dawson Engler is one of Coverity's co-founders is one of the leading researchers in the field of static analysis.
+Dawson Engler, one of Coverity's co-founders, is one of the leading researchers in the field of static analysis.
 He also co-authored a great paper in which he describes how difficult static analysis is in the real world @coverity.
 One particularly interesting part of the paper explains that there's a fundamental misunderstanding of what programming languages and compilers are.
 A programming language can exist as an abstract idea or a piece of paper.
 While the language a program is written in is whatever the compiler accepts.
 In other words, compilation is not certification.
 A good first step for a static analysis tool is to make sure that the input adheres to the specification.
-They go on to pose the hypothetical question: "Guess how receptive they are to fixing code the “official” compiler accepted but the tool rejected with a parse error?"
+They go on to pose the hypothetical question: "Guess how receptive they [the end-users] are to fixing code the “official” compiler accepted but the tool rejected with a parse error?"

 Even with a plethora of tools available, C remains an untamed beast.
 Some tools like Valgrind are great at what they do but are still limited.
 Other tools like Coverity seem to fight stubborn developers as often as they fight bugs.

 #### Dynamic Languages

-According to Guido Van Rossum, he made Python because he wanted to make a descendant of ABC that would appeal to Unix/C hackers @lutz.
+According to Guido Van Rossum, he designed Python because he wanted to make a descendant of ABC that would appeal to Unix/C hackers @lutz.
 This is a bit worrying considering the previous section, as C is a remarkably hard language to analyze.
 Javascript's situation isn't great either.
 There are no namespaces, no modularization system, no classes, no interfaces, no encapsulation, and so on.
-Eric Lippert, who was on the ECMA committee during the early days has a Stackoverflow post where he discusses why Javascript is so ill-fit for static analysis and programming in the large @lippert.
+Eric Lippert, who was on the ECMA committee during the early days of JavaScript, has a Stackoverflow post where he discusses why Javascript is so ill-fit for static analysis and programming in the large @lippert.
 Even though Stackoverflow is a dubious source for any academic work, the author's experience should make up for it.

-Both are popular languages, so one might expect there to be a good amount of analysis tools for these languages as well.
+Both Python and JavaScript are popular languages, so one might expect there to be a good amount of analysis tools for these languages as well.
 There seem to be two classes of analysis tools available for these languages right now: linters and type checkers.
 The linters are very popular, but as a later section will discuss they focus on error prone patterns instead of errors, and they prioritize efficiency over in-depth analysis.
-The type checkers are less popular, mostly due to circumstances.
+Type checkers are less popular, mostly due to circumstances.

-A type analysis tool for Javascript was developed in 2009, in part because the authors felt a need for deeper analysis than what JSLint could offer @jsure.
+A type analysis tool for Javascript called JSure was developed in 2009, in part because the authors felt a need for deeper analysis than what JSLint could offer @jsure.
 They utilize an abstract interpreter to perform a flow- and context-sensitive analysis.
 Typescript was released a few years later, which fills a similar function as JSure, but with the researching power of Microsoft behind it.
 Python has a similar tool called MyPy which takes a fundamentally different approach @mypy.
 Python 3.5 introduced type hints for analysis tools such as MyPy to use.
 Although promising, the tool is plagued with a few limitations.
-For starters, it only supports Python versions since 3.5 and the most commonly used Python version is still 2.x.
+For starters, it only supports Python versions since 3.5, while the users who stand the most to gain from it are the ones with large code bases -- which are predominantly on version 2.x for legacy reasons.
 On top of that, most existing Python 3 code does not even use type hints at this point, so stand nothing to gain from MyPy.

-What the two classes of analysis tools for dynamic languages have in common is that they're not as in-depth as the ones of static languages.
+What these two classes of analysis tools for dynamic languages have in common is that they're not as in-depth as the ones for static languages.
 Tools like Coverity for C and Error Prone or FindBugs for Java go as far as detecting racing conditions, while the tools for Javascript and Python are still experimenting with type analysis.
-This isn't because dynamic languages aren't important, it's used to power some of the biggest websites [@netflix; @facebook], it's just a hard thing to do.
-The following anecdotal examples illustrate why and are supposed to be relatable.
+This isn't because dynamic languages aren't important, they're used to power some of the biggest websites [@netflix; @facebook], it's just a hard thing to do.
+The following anecdotal examples illustrate why.

+\clearpage

 ##### Classes

 Lots of developers are familiar with class hierarchies and like using them, but there is one glaring difference between how static languages and dynamic languages handle classes.
 In most static languages, the class definition declares which methods and attributes are defined for objects of that class.
-This isn't the case with dynamic languages, adding a method to an object is as simple as adding a callable object to the class's namespace.
+This isn't the case with dynamic languages.
+Adding a method to an object is as simple as adding a callable object to the class's namespace.
-This is bad news for a static analyzers that try to do type inferencing on dynamic languages.
-Consider the following bug that occurred while working on the Dodona platform.
+This is bad news for static analyzers that try to do type inferencing on dynamic languages.
+Consider the following bug that occurred while I was working on the Dodona platform.

-The Ruby builtin `String` class provides a `split` method that does the same thing as in most other languages: its argument is some separator which it uses to cut the `String` object into an array of smaller `String` objects.
+The Ruby builtin `String` class provides a `split` method that does the same thing as in most other languages: its argument is some separator that is used to cut the `String` object into an array of smaller `String` objects.
 While writing a function that takes a few strings as arguments, the strings had to be split on whitespace.
 Calling the `split` method on one of the strings returns the same object instead.
-Using `puts` on that object just shows the same exact String we wanted to split, with all the whitespace still there, weird.
+Using `puts` on that object just shows the same exact `String` we wanted to split, with all the whitespace still there, weird.
 The documentation says that it should work.
-Testing the method in a REPL environment confirms that the `split` method should indeed split the `String`.
-A few confused hours later, it turns out the object wasn't a `String` but an `Array` of `String` objects.
+Testing the method in a REPL (Read–eval–print loop) environment confirms that the `split` method should indeed split the `String`.
+A few confused hours later, it turned out the object wasn't a `String` but an `Array` of `String` objects.
 The Ruby documentation doesn't mention that `Array` defines a `split` method.
 Googling "ruby array split" refers to the Ruby on Rails documentation.
 A library silently declared a method on a builtin type, and `puts` prints every element of an `Array` on a separate line, so it just prints a single `String`.

 This approach to classes has some serious implications.
 Not only does it confuse newcomers, it confuses static analyzers as well.
 As these languages typically don't have type declarations, a logical alternative would be type inference.
 But consider the following case, `split` is being called on something that's either an `Array` or a `String` at the current stage of  inferencing.
 A regular Ruby analysis tool might conclude that the object must be a `String`.
 Analyzing Ruby on Rails code would either require the tool to analyze the entire framework's code first to learn that it adds a `split` method to `Array`, or it might even require a custom analyzer for Rails altogether.